jinhong-ni/DEQFusion/README.md

 ## Installation

-Please clone this repo and use the following command to setup the environment:
+Please clone this repo and use the following command to setup the environment, adjust the CUDA version according to your GPUs:

 ```bash
 conda create -n deqfusion python==3.8 pytorch==1.11.0 torchvision==0.12.0 torchaudio==0.11.0 cudatoolkit=10.2 -c pytorch